jssql1234/docs-sqlpay/docs/usage/leave/faq.md

 ---
-title: Both managers have approved the same leave submitted from same employee.
-How many leave will be taken?
+title: FAQ
 description: A guide about approve same leave request
-slug: /faq/manager-approve-leave
+slug: /usage/leave/faq
 tags: ["SQL Payroll", "FAQ", "Leave"]
 ---

-## Example
+## Both managers have approved the same leave submitted from same employee.
+How many leave will be taken?

+- **Example**

 Let said